hipache/hipache/test/README.md

 Hipache testing
 ===============

-There is both functional and unit testing.
+We do both unit testing (each and every method should be covered), and functional testing (expressing http/ws requests).

 All tests are written using `mocha` and `chai`.